learn-co-students/nyc-web-111819/fundamentals-review/README.md

  - What parts of the example have access to `changeBy`?
  - What does `increment` and `decrement` do and how do they work?

-## 6. Logic / Problem Solving Skills

-## 7. Domain model Twitter for me
+## 6. Domain model Gmail for me
-* What elements of Twitter do you want to model?
+* What elements of Gmail do you want to model?
   * Include the relationship(s).
 How do they interact with each other, if at all.
   * Consider possible user stories.

-## 8. Relationships
+## 7. Relationships
   * What is an example of a one-to-many relationship?
     * How do you model this relationship?
 (Draw it out)
     * How do you describe this relationship with **Active Record**?